winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 “The other man said, ‘I’ve already got this hemp tied up and secured, and I’ve carried it a long distance on the road.
 I can’t discard it.’

 82\.
 “The wise man then discarded the hemp cloth and took the cotton.
 Thus, they continued and saw cotton thread … After that, they saw white muslin … they saw cupronickel … they saw silver … they saw gold.
-The wise man said, “If there were no gold, then we should take the silver.
+The wise man said, ‘If there were no gold, then we should take the silver.
 If there were no silver, we should take the cupronickel … If there were no hemp thread, we should just take the hemp.
 Now, this village has a great deal of gold and many superior treasures.
 It would be right for you to discard your hemp.
 I’ll take the silver, and you take the gold.
 We’ll carry it home ourselves.’
 {:#p82}

 “That other man said, ‘I’ve already got this hemp tied up and secured, and I’ve carried it a long distance on the road.
 I can’t discard it.
 If you want to take those things, then do what you like.’